The Fortunes: Biography

+On 21 June 1966 the group's manager Reg Calvert was shot to death at his home by a former politician Major Oliver Smedley after a business dispute over their two pirate radio stations, Radio City and Radio Atlanta.
+Smedley was later found not guilty due to self defense.

+And when Glen Dale left for a solo career in July 1966, he was replaced by Peter Lee Stirling (formerly of the Beachcombers and the Bruisers), then Scottish singer/guitarist Shel Macrae (from The Kimbos).
+Stirling, as Daniel Boone, went on to the score the hit "Beautiful Sunday" in 1972.

+Three more Fortunes singles ("You Gave Me Somebody to Love", "Is It Really Worth Your While?" and "Our Love has Gone") all failed to chart.

 At this point in 1967, the Fortunes left Decca for United Artists.
-They reunited with Talmy for their next release, "The Idol", a song they had written themselves, and although it did get some airplay in the UK, it did not become a hit.
-Around this time they released a version of 'Seasons in the Sun' which also failed to chart.
+They reunited with Talmy for their next release, "The Idol", a song they had written themselves and although it did get some airplay in the UK, it did not become a hit.

 The Fortunes also recorded an advertisement for Coca-Cola in the United States.
 Their first recording in 1967 was a version of the theme tune, "Things Go Better with Coke", but they are most remembered for introducing the 1969 new slogan recording, used as the main theme for Coca-Cola on both radio and television commercials — "It's The Real Thing".

+In 1968 they covered The Move's hit "Fire Brigade" for the US market, but received little airplay or sales.
+And a recording of Jacques Brel's song "Seasons in the Sun" later that year also failed to generate any interest (but was later a big hit for Canadian Terry Jacks in 1974).

+David Carr left the Fortunes in August 1968 due to back issues and moved into production work in the US.
+Scottish keyboardist George McAllister eventually succeeded Carr in 1970.

-In 1968, they covered The Move's hit "Fire Brigade" for the US market, but received little airplay or sales.
-In 1970, they recorded an album for the US World Pacific record label, and then signed with Capitol in both the UK and US in 1971.
+In 1970 they recorded an album, That Same Old Feeling, for the US World Pacific record label, with the title track, "That Same Old Feeling" (written by Tony Macaulay and John Macleod), charting for the Fortunes but proving to be a bigger hit for another UK group Pickettywitch.
+The Fortunes then signed with Capitol in both the UK and US in 1971.

 Then followed a steady succession of singles, some of which were hits outside of the UK and US.
-It was during this period they had worldwide hits with "Here Comes That Rainy Day Feeling Again" and "Freedom Come, Freedom Go" in 1971, along with "Storm in a Teacup" in 1972.
+And it was during this period they had worldwide hits with "Here Comes That Rainy Day Feeling Again" and "Freedom Come, Freedom Go" in 1971, along with "Storm in a Teacup" in 1972.

 Later work

-Founding member and lead vocalist Allen continued fronting an ever changing version of the Fortunes from 1963 up to his death in 2008.
+George McAllister left the group in July 1977, eventually joining The Rockin' Berries, followed by Shel Macrae (who went solo) in 1978 and drummer Andy Brown that same year.
+New members John Davey (vocals), John Trickett (drums) and Rick Persell (vocals, guitar) were then brought aboard in 1978 and freshened up the act by adding humor and some short comedy skits.